-The Process of ''Making It''
+The Process of “Making It”

-Last week we came to two conclusions (or at least I did): “making it” is a process, not an end; and no matter how messed up or glorious today was, tomorrow is another day.
+“Making it” is a process, not an end; and no matter how messed up or glorious today was, tomorrow is another day.
 Since I’d like to help you have a glorious year, rather than a messed-up one, I offer you some of my observations.

 Start.
 Don’t wait.
 Start saving (or start paying down your debt).
 Can you only put away $5 a day?
 How about $5 a week?
 It may seem like a ridiculously small number, but it is infinitely greater than zero (at least as a percentage).
 It gets you into a habit, and you can grow that habit.

 Your work is much more important than your investments.
 After all, the money has to come from somewhere.
 Let’s say that you have $40,000 in a 401(k).
 You could spend hours each week nursing it and eking out an extra 1% a year ($400) in investment returns.
 Instead, you could spend that time gaining expertise that is valuable to your job.
 That might earn you a 5% raise.
 Or it might take your career from one of stagnation to one of growth.
 Or it might make you too valuable to lay off.
 Or you can start turning a hobby into a business.
 Which would you rather have: better investment returns on your mutual funds or on yourself?

 Learn.
 Learn about your benefits.
 What programs are open to you?
 What will it cost?
 What will it save?
 Which choices are best for you and your family?
 My education was paid for in the most part by my employers.
 Can you get the same?
 Oh, and don’t leave money on the table.
 If your employer matches your retirement investments, scrape up the money and give them something to match.
 Free money is a good thing.